 Obesity in Adults

-It’s important to know that the older you become, the harder losing weight becomes.
+It’s important to know that the older you become, the harder the losing weight becomes.
 This is because of slowed metabolism and reduced muscle mass.
 It’s therefore important to avoid gaining too much weight in your adult life.
-Obesity in adults causes potentially fatal health risks such as heart disease, certain types of cancer, stroke and diabetes.
+Obesity in adults causes potentially fatal health risks such as heart disease, certain types of cancer, stroke, and diabetes.
 These health conditions can be prevented by practicing healthy living paired with daily exercises to lose weight.
 The medical costs associated with obesity are devastating.
-So live healthy; watch your weight and you probably will never even use your long term care insurance policy.
+So live healthily; watch your weight and you probably will never even use your long-term care insurance policy.